ndidplatform/ndidplatform.github.io/example-authen-flow.md

 ~~You can download [POSTMAN collection](/assets/authen-flow-postman.json) and import to POSTMAN.

-at tab `http://localhost:8080/identity` you specify what user the IDP will assiciate to, and IDP will only receive request from its associated user.
+~~at tab `http://localhost:8080/identity` you specify what user the IDP will assiciate to, and IDP will only receive request from its associated user.
-...

-At tab `http://localhost:8081/rp/requests/cid/1234567890123` in POSTMAN is use to create request, note that we hard-coded IDP to be responsible for only authentication request for namespace `cid` and identifier `1234567890123`.
+~~At tab `http://localhost:8081/rp/requests/cid/1234567890123` in POSTMAN is use to create request, note that we hard-coded IDP to be responsible for only authentication request for namespace `cid` and identifier `1234567890123`.
 If you want IDP to be responsible for other namespaces and identifiers, edit `users.json` and restart `idp-api`.

-After creating a request you can see at `idp-api` that IDP receive message via message queue.
+~~After creating a request you can see at `idp-api` that IDP receive message via message queue.
 Now you can use POSTMAN tab `http://localhost:8081/rp/requests/...` and replace ... with `request_id` you get from former step to see request status in blockchain.

-At tab `http://localhost:8080/idp/response`, replace `request_id` in body with above id and you will see at `rp-api` that the platform will try to callback to RP via `callback_url` we send in `/rp/request/`.
-Which may result in error if you do not have any HTTP server listening to that url.~~
+~~At tab `http://localhost:8080/idp/response`, replace `request_id` in body with above id and you will see at `rp-api` that the platform will try to callback to RP via `callback_url` we send in `/rp/request/`.
+Which may result in error if you do not have any HTTP server listening to that url.